Nevena Georgieva: Life

-Georgieva was born on July 25, 1925 in Skopje, in the Kingdom of Yugoslavia.
-She became a fighter in the Skopje Partisan Detachment when it was created on August 22, 1941.
+Georgieva was born on 25 July, 1925 in Skopje, in the Kingdom of Yugoslavia.
+She became a fighter in the Skopje Partisan Detachment when it was created on 22 August, 1941.
 After the reorganization of the detachment in November 1941, she went to Veles, and then to Strumica, where she helped form the Strumica Partisan Detachment in the summer of 1942.
 She was sentenced in absentia to 7 years in prison by the occupying powers in May 1942.
 In September of 1942, she became a fighter in the Veles Partisan Detachment that was named after the politician Dimitar Vlahov.

-Georgieva was killed on December 16, 1942 in Veles, during the Bulgarian occupation of North Macedonia, in a confrontation with the Bulgarian police and Bulgarian paramilitary troops, composed of local Slavic inhabitants, while covering the escape of her adult comrades in the guerrilla squad, who abandon her.